 Tripes à la Neuchâteloise

 If you want to taste Tripes à la Neuchâteloise, here are some restaurants in the canton of Neuchâtel where you can find it:

-- Festin Neuchâtelois, an event hosted by 12 different restaurants throughout the canton of Neuchâtel on Saturday, March 13, 2016 that features a feast of local food specialities, and Tripes à la Neuchâteloise is on the menu at Les Six-Communes in Môtiers.
+- Festin Neuchâtelois, an event hosted by different restaurants throughout the canton of Neuchâtel on Saturday, March 13, 2016.
+It features a feast of local food specialties.